 As mentioned, the tags do need to be encoded with NDEF data which means that blank tags won't do anything.
 You will get no response at all.

 If you don't already have some NFC tags then it's easy to buy NFC tags online here from Seritag.
-If you aren't sure which tags to get, then keep it simple and get some mid-sized NTAG213 tags such as our 29mm White NTAG213.

 First, download the App from the App Store and install.
 The App is free to use.